nightcomdev/opnsense/i226-firmware-upgrade/README.md

 # Intel i226-V firmware upgrade v2.32
 This section will describe steps to upgrade firmware in your enthernet Intel i226-V from version 2.17 to 2.32
+#### Upgrading firmware you doing on your own risk!
+Please read all informations before you start doing your upgrade.

 ## Intel i226-V Firmware v2.32 upgrade pack